 Choose a combination with at least three different natural materials.
 Mix woody material such as straw and woody stems with softer material such as fresh grass, food waste or manure.
 Add organic material per tonne:

-– 12 kg Aegir Sea Scallop Lime
+– 12 kg Aegir Sea-shell Lime

-– 12 kg Easdil Clay minerals
+– 12 kg Edasil Clay minerals (optional)

-– 12 kg Vulkamin granulate (option)
+– 12 kg Vulkamin granulate

 – 2 litres Actiferm (diluted with water)

 You process these ingredients into a homogeneous mixture.
 This guarantees the fermentation (anaerobic process) and quality of the end product.
 Then you put up a heap that you press well so that as much oxygen as possible disappears from the heap.
 Finally, cover the heap with plastic tarpaulin in such a way that no air can get in.
 Let the remains ferment for at least eight weeks.
 After this, it can be incorporated into the soil.
 Keep a distance of about 10 cm to the roots.